-If you have questions or comments about this guide, please contact the guide author, Jennifer Allison, using the contact information at the top of the page.
-If you are a Harvard Law School affiliate, and you need assistance with arbitration research, you are welcome to get in touch with the library's Research Services Team.
-Our contact information is available at https://asklib.law.harvard.edu/index.php.
+If you have questions or comments about this guide, please contact the author, Jennifer Allison, using the contact information at the top of the page.
+If you are a Harvard Law School affiliate who need research help, please visit https://asklib.law.harvard.edu/index.php.

-Listed below are several pre-populated HOLLIS searches that may be relevant to your research on international arbitration, including some searches of the "Subject Heading" field.
+Below is a list of pre-populated HOLLIS searches that are relevant for international arbitration research.
 Click a link to view its search results in HOLLIS.
-Note, however, that most of these searches are very broad.
-You will likely want to limit the search results by date, additional keywords, or other options.
+Note that most of these searches are very broad, so you will probably want to limit the search results by date, additional keywords, or other options.

 In HOLLIS, you can browse books by call number.
 Click the link below to browse the K2400 books in HOLLIS.

 To view a list of papers on the topic of arbitration in the library's collection written by HLS LLM and SJD students, click the link below to run the appropriate search in HOLLIS:

 Below is a list of subscription databases that are helpful for arbitration research, organized alphabetically.
 For each database, a link to its HOLLIS record, which include a link to its Harvard-specific URL, is provided, along with a brief description of its content.

 Below are selected secondary sources that discuss international arbitration in general.
 They may provide a good basic overview for your research.